crashappsec/chalk/src/docs/howto-compliance.md

 You'll see Docker run normally (It'll take a minute or so).
 If your permissions are right, it will also push to the registry.
-Once Docker is finished, you'll see some summary info from Chalk on your command line in JSON format, including the contents of the Dockerfile used.
+Once Docker is finished, you'll see some summary info from chalk on your command line in JSON format, including the contents of the Dockerfile used.

-If there's ever any sort of condition that Chalk cannot handle (e.g., if you move to a future docker upgrade without updating chalk, then use features that `chalk` doesn't understand), the program will *always* makes sure the original `docker` command gets run if it doesn't successfully exit when wrapped.
+If there's ever any sort of condition that chalk cannot handle (e.g., if you move to a future docker upgrade without updating chalk, then use features that `chalk` doesn't understand), the program will *always* makes sure the original `docker` command gets run if it doesn't successfully exit when wrapped.

-#### Step 3b: when not using Docker
+#### Step 3b: When Not Using Docker

-When you invoke Chalk as configured, it searches your working directory for artifacts, collects environmental data, and then injects a "chalk mark" into any artifacts it finds.
+When you invoke chalk as configured, it searches your working directory for artifacts, collects environmental data, and then injects a "chalk mark" into any artifacts it finds.

 Chalk, therefore, should run after any builds are done, but it should still have access to the repo you're building from.
-If you copy out artifacts, then, instead of letting Chalk use the working directory as the build context, you can supply a list of locations on the command line.
+If you copy out artifacts, then, instead of letting chalk use the working directory as the build context, you can supply a list of locations on the command line.

-The Chalk mark is always stored as a JSON blob, but how it's embedded into an artifact varies based on the type of file.
-For example, with ELF executables as produced by C, C++, Go, Rust, etc, Chalk creates a new "section" in the binary; it doesn't change what your program does in any way.
+The chalk mark is always stored as a JSON blob, but how it's embedded into an artifact varies based on the type of file.
+For example, with ELF executables as produced by C, C++, Go, Rust, etc, chalk creates a new "section" in the binary; it doesn't change what your program does in any way.